AlessandroParrotta/parrlib/README.md

   * assimp               --if you want to load 3d models made with external programs

 external include files have already been provided to guarantee the compilation of parrlib (in the thirdparty/ folder), i would provide library files myself (at least for Windows), but right now i don't know if i'm legally allowed to do so.

+# examples
+if you want to get started with parrlib, i suggest taking a look at my other repository [examples](https://github.com/AlessandroParrotta/parrlib-examples) i suggest reading the README file there as the examples are not set up for compilation